The account of Nepali meter is wealthy and

 Laxmi Prasad Devkota had immense participation in the 20th-century Nepalese

-"Muna Madan," were testaments to his prowess over the language and
+"Muna Madan," were testaments to his skill above the barbarism and

 Post-Devkota Era (1960s Onward):